Staal scores OT winner in debut; Canadiens top Oilers 3-2

 Montreal (17-9-9) saw its three-game win streak snapped in a 6-3 loss to visiting Ottawa on Saturday.

-The Canadiens had won three of the four previous meetings with Edmonton this season, blanking the Oilers 4-0 last time out March 30 — a game in which Edmonton recorded just 17 shots and Casey Price earned career shutout No. 49.
+The Canadiens had won three of the four previous meetings with Edmonton this season, blanking the Oilers 4-0 last time out March 30 — a game in which Edmonton recorded just 17 shots and Carey Price earned career shutout No. 49.

 Smith had the shutout Feb.
 11, when Edmonton beat Montreal 3-0.